 Under guidelines from Staff Report on Burrowing Owl Mitigation (March, 2012) pedestrian biological surveys (20 meter transects) of the project area and 500 foot buffer zones to document vegetation and animals were conducted by Marie Barrett, Glenna Barrett, biologists and Dani Figueroa, biologist assistant.
-Table 1 below summarized hour in field.
+Field Survey Schedules are found in each project report.
+Table 1 below summarized hour in field for each project.
 These surveys were conducted to develop an inventory of species (plant and animal) present at the time of the surveys, map vegetative communities, if present and ascertain the potential for occurrence of sensitive, endangered or threatened species within the project area and vicinity.